feldpost/google_text/README.md

 1. Get a Google Voice account, if don't already have one.

-2. Install the gem:
+2. Install the gem an all dependencies:

    `gem install google_text`

-3. Install all dependencies using bundler:

-	`bundle install`

 3. Configure GoogleText someplace sensible, using the email address and password you use to log on to your Google Voice account.
 If you are using GoogleText in a Rails application, `config/initializers/google_text.rb` is a good place to put the configuration block: